pjakiela/ECON523/exercises/R2-regression.md

 table(q3$country, q3$group)
 ```

-Now generate a treatment variable `t3`.  `t3` should be equal to one for observations in group 1 in
+Generate a treatment variable `t3`.  `t3` should be equal to one for observations in group 1 in
 Ethiopia and Ghana.  `t3` should be equal to one for observations in groups 1 and 2 in Honduras and India.  `t3` should
 be equal to 1 for observations in groups 1, 2, and 3 in Pakistan and Peru.
 Given this, what is the proportion treated in each country?